World leaders focus on how to punish Russia over Ukraine

 Germany made the first big move, taking steps to halt the process of certifying the Nord Stream 2 gas pipeline from Russia — a lucrative deal long sought by Moscow, but criticized by the U.S. for increasing Europe’s reliance on Russian energy supplies.

-British Prime Minister Boris Johnson went as far as naming five Russian banks and three wealthy individuals who will be hit with sanctions later Tuesday.
+The United States was moving closer to sanctions too, with the White House calling Russia’s troop deployments an “invasion” — a red line that President Joe Biden has said would result in heavy U.S. sanctions against Moscow.
+Action could follow late Tuesday.

-The West insisted Putin’s bold moves in Ukraine violated countless international agreements and since diplomacy had failed, it was time to move towards action.
+The West insisted Putin’s bold moves in Ukraine violated countless international agreements and since diplomacy has failed, it was time to move towards action.

 “No lows too low, no lies too blatant, no red lines too red to cross,” Lithuanian Prime Minister Ingrida Simonyte said in summing up the political disgust felt by nations from Europe to North America and the democracies hugging Russia’s borders in Asia like Japan and South Korea.